feross/zelda/README.md

   npm install -g zelda
   ```

-2. Run `zelda` from your project folder.
+2. Run `zelda` from your node project directory.
 Pass it a single argument -- the directory where all your code lives.

   ```bash
   zelda ~/code
   ```

 `zelda` finds all the node packages in your code folder (`~/code/` in the example).
-If it finds any of these packages listed as a dependency in the nearest `package.json` of your current directory, it automatically symlinks it for you.
+If any of these packages are listed as a dependency in the nearest `package.json` of your working directory, it automatically symlinks it for you.

 ### what you might do if you're clever